 edenproject.com

-With Halloweden always providing a fun and engaging experience for all, it will come as little surprise that everyone’s favourite domed attraction is taking things to new heights for Halloween in 2023.
-Tree Giants are coming to the Eden Project looking for brave people to help them protect the world’s rainforests.
-Kids will love uncovering their hiding places, with a series of performances creating an enchanting and educational show.
+With Halloweden always providing a fun and engaging experience for all, it will come as little surprise that everyone’s favourite domed attraction is taking things to new heights for Halloween in 2025.
+In the Eden Project's sprawling outdoor gardens, you'll find an impressive patch of pumpkins that have been grown on site, alongside many other fascinating displays that invite you to view the world through a greener lens.

 The Dark Gathering